redhat-na-ssa/rhdh-tap-dev-ephemeral-env-template/README.md

 ## Registering Template.

-This new template can be registerted on developer hub instance with Register existing component from create section.
+This new template can be registered on developer hub instance with Register existing component from create section.
 The URL should be https://github.com/redhat-na-ssa/rhdh-tap-dev-ephemeral-env-template/blob/main/template.yaml

 ## Application Flow